Amazing Women of Worcester

 Artists featured in the book have a connection to Worcester, be it their hometown, college, or current place of residence.
 Learn more about them at their profile pages.

 Staff: Local public historian Anne Marie Murphy is a research business owner and author.
-She has the honor of researching and writing the profiles.
-Chloe Tibets, a professional artist with experience in various media, is interviewing women around the city from various backgrounds to find the artists and will contribute her own drawing to the project.
+She had the honor of researching and writing the profiles.
+Chloe Tibets, a professional artist with experience in various media, interviewed women around the city from various backgrounds to identify the artists who created drawings for the project.